OlivierLD/raspberry-coffee/NMEA-Mux-Other-Clients/README.md

 you might be interested in seeing how to do that.
 This folder (`NMEA-Mux-Other-Clients`) intends to provide some samples and re-usable pieces of code.
 Each sub-folder will contain different language examples, along with `md` files to document them.

+The code presented here should be 100% independent of the NMEA-multiplexer internal plumbing.
+The only "exception" could be the NMEA-Parser (which does not belong to the NMEA-multiplexer module, by the way).

 ---